 Type string

 Remarks Contains the hardware path of a device.
-Note: This is a common property for .NET service objects but it is only intended for usage between the .NET service object and the POS for .NET system.
+Note: This is a common property for .NET service objects, but it is only intended for usage between the .NET service object and the POS for .NET system.
 The Application should not access this property.
 A .NET service object that attempts to change this non-public DevicePath property to public will result in an exception error.

 The PosExplorer class attempts to initialize DevicePath to the hardware path of the physical device using the following algorithm: